Event Recycling & Compostables

 About the State Recycling Law and the City Food Packaging Law

-Washington State’s Recycling Law requires beverage vendors at official gatherings and events to provide recycling for single-serving plastic, glass and aluminum containers.
+Washington State’s Recycling Law (RCW 70.93.093) requires beverage vendors at official gatherings and events to provide recycling for single-serving plastic, glass and aluminum containers.
 Event organizers are also responsible for monitoring and servicing recycling bins during events, and having the recycled items hauled to a Recycling & Disposal Station.
-View the event recycling flyer (pdf).

 Seattle’s Food Packaging Law (Seattle Municipal Code 21.36.086) requires food service businesses, including food and beverage vendors at events, to use compostable or recyclable food packaging in place of disposables.

-For more information about the food packaging law, and to access resources available to food service businesses, go to Resource Venture - Food + Compostables.
+For more information about the food packaging law, and to access resources available to food service businesses, go to the Green Business Program website.